mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 37:05

 Let me say simply what I have taught today.
 What I want to tell you is that karma is the great source of one’s life.
-That’s why you cannot understand.
-If you try to understand karma intellectually, what the Buddhist scripture says, you become crazy and confused.
+That’s why you cannot understand [it].
+If you try to understand karma intellectually, [understand] what the Buddhist scripture says, you become crazy and confused.
 So how do you know this?
 There is only one way: that is meditation, zazen.
 Handed down from generation to generation.
 Turning back: return to source, return to home.
 And sit there!
 But we don’t know exactly how to explain why we have to do this.

 In daily life, in our consciousness we don’t know, we don’t have enough space to look at our selves and look at source of our lives, because consciousness is always going out.
 That’s why it’s very difficult.
 But while you are going out, there are lots of things you are interested in; that’s why you feel joyful.
 But actually it’s not.
 That joy comes not from you, [but] from others, because your consciousness always going out.
 And then you feel joyful, but that joy is coming not from you but from others.
 Strictly speaking there is no sense of subjectivity, which is called “Katagiri”.
 That is human being.
 Because Katagiri is sort of a person dragged away constantly by something else, always.
 So that’s why we don’t have any space to look at who I am, who you are, and where you are.
 But: if you come back, return to you and sit [there], at that time exactly you can be there.

 But the problem is, maybe you think to return to home is pretty easy.
 But I don’t think it’s pretty easy.
 If you return home, maybe you will complain for months!
 Because if you return home – completely nothing.
 That’s why you complain or grumble at such a situation.
 And then finally, what are you doing when you come back home?
 You are always thinking.
-You are checking out the thoughts, and you are roaming around.
+You are checking out the thoughts, and you are roaming around. *[He laughs.]*

+#### 40:50

-According to [Buddhism](glossary#buddhism), there are four stages of Zen.
-In the first stage of Zen, all unwholesome dharma – unwholesome dharma means unwholesome things, including physical and mental, or whatever it is – if you get into zazen meditation, in the first stage of zazen, you can experience no unwholesome thing.
-Because you don’t bring it up, if you sit down like this.
+[But it means,] according to [Buddhism](glossary#buddhism), there are four stages of Zen.
+In the first stage of Zen, all unwholesome dharma... unwholesome dharma means unwholesome things, including physical and mental, or whatever it is.
+If you get into zazen meditation, in the first stage of zazen you can experience no unwholesome thing, because you don’t bring it up if you sit down like this.
 It’s really true.
 Maybe you cannot do anything, because your legs are fully cross-legged, crossing each other; your hands are like this [so] you cannot hit somebody; and also your mouth is closed, you cannot talk; and your eyes are cast on the floor, facing the wall, so you can’t see anybody.
 And also your thinking is coming and sitting in zazen.
 So all things come back to zazen; there is nothing you can do.

 But still you think, “I am a bad boy.”
-That is already imagination, so you can think.
+That is already imagination, so you can [think].
 Imagination is imagination.
-If you don’t know [remember] anything, imagination disappears.
-[So notice.]
+If you don’t [remember] anything, imagination disappears.
+[So just notice.]
 You cannot put a label on that imagination.
-If you like you, can chase after it, but all you have to do is, just to exhaust, that’s all.
+If you like, you can chase after it, but all you have to do is just to exhaust [yourself], that’s all.
 So, in zazen, if you return to you, all unwholesome things stop.
 This is very true.

 And then, next, there are three important things still left.
 That is, which is called *vitarka* in Sanskrit,  and also *vicāra*. *Vitarka* means thought.
 Thought consists in [setting] the human consciousness to an object.
+(Transcriber’s Note: When Katagiri Roshi refers to *vitarka* here, he probably means *vitarka-vicāra*, the two together.
+Basically, awareness of an object, and investigation of the object.)
 This is thought.
 In other words, we are always thinking something: *I* see *this*. [...]
-So, the thought consists in setting human consciousness to one [object].
-This is thought.
-That is which is called *vitarka*.
+So, the thought consists in setting human consciousness to one object.
+This is thought; that is which is called *vitarka*.
 So in other words, in zazen still you attach to the object.
 Well, I [will talk about this] later.
 And also *vitarka* means *discursive thinking*.
 You can realize this, don’t you think so?
 Your thinking is going on and on, in zazen.

 Well, if you sit down, there is completely nothing for you to do; but you can do many things.
 What do you do?
 Chasing all the thoughts, and roaming around, thinking.
 But thinking and thoughts are completely something you do in the [dualistic](glossary#dualistic) world, and also the problem is that they are all imagination, just imagination.
 What do you think?
 All imagination.
 So in zazen, you’re really playing with imagination. *[There is the loud sound of a plane in the background.]* But finally, there is nothing to do, because you realize how stupid you are.
 If you are chasing after the plane with thoughts, imagination, [you realize] how stupid you are.
 Finally you think: how stupid zazen is. *[Laughter.]* It’s not the [fault] of zazen, *you* thought it, don’t you think so? *You* thought it, because you are chasing after thought, imagination.
 And then finally you criticize zazen: how stupid zazen is.
 I don’t think so; *you* are stupid. *[He laughs.]* Don’t you think so?
 I’m sorry, *[unintelligible]*. *[Laughter.]*